ai-se/ai-se.github.io/index.md

   alleviate development costs and the development effort associated with AI tools.

-So iSERL explore AI for SE applications as well as
+So iSERL explores AI for SE applications as well as
 SE for AI applications.